-On the troubled state-owned power supplier Eskom, the minister said the company would borrow a total of 250 billion rand ($22.6 billion, 18 billion euros) over the next five years, supported by existing government guarantees.
+On the troubled state-owned power supplier Eskom, the minister said the company would borrow a total of 250 billion rand ($22.6 billion) over the next five years, supported by existing government guarantees.

-“Government will provide at least 20 billion rand of funding, raised through the sale of non-strategic assets,” Nene said.
+“Government will provide at least 20 billion rand of funding, raised through the sale of non-strategic assets.

-“If necessary, consideration will be given to a partial equity conversion of the 60 billion rand loan that has already been provided.”
+“If necessary, consideration will be given to a partial equity conversion of the 60 billion rand loan that has already been provided,” he said.

-In a year that marks the 20th anniversary of the end of the hated racist system of apartheid, Nene also pledged: “We will not balance the budget on the backs of the poor.”
+In a year that marks the 20th anniversary of the end of the hated racist system of apartheid, Nene told parliament: “We will not balance the budget on the backs of the poor.”

-Analysts have pointed out that will be difficult, with more than half of all state revenue consumed by welfare payments and the public service.
+Analysts have pointed out that that will be difficult, with more than 50 percent of all state revenue consumed by welfare payments and the public service.